scylladb/python-driver/docs/installation.rst

 Manual Installation
 -------------------
 You can always install the driver directly from a source checkout or tarball.
 When installing manually, ensure the python dependencies are already installed.
-You can find the list of dependencies on the `requirements.txt page <https://github.com/scylladb/python-driver/blob/master/requirements.txt>`_
+You can find the list of dependencies on the `requirements.txt  <https://github.com/scylladb/python-driver/blob/master/requirements.txt>`_ page.

 Once the dependencies are installed, simply run::